 5

 Going to the gym at least a few times a week does more than help with your physical fitness.
 There are social benefits, too—especially if you participate in group exercise classes such as yoga or aquatics.
+But, getting a new membership isn’t the only way to keep your body active.

 Fitness classes provide an opportunity to meet new people and make new friends.
 Just being around people on a regular basis can boost your mental health, especially if you’re retired and lack a structured social network.
 Socializing regularly can also decrease feelings of loneliness and help keep your mind sharp as you age, according to the Mayo Clinic.

-In addition to cardio workouts, incorporate two or three days of strength training using weights, your body weight or resistance bands to build muscle and keep bones strong as you age.
-By participating in this regular self-care regimen, you’re taking good care of both your body and mind.
+Workout ideas can range from cardio workouts, like a brisk walk or swim, to strength training using your body weight or resistance bands to build muscle and keep bones strong as you age.

 group yoga class